 In much of the country this is old news.
 And in other parts of the country the price still starts with a crooked number.

 The point is that it was a catalyst for me to think about how low gas prices have gotten.
 If you work in the energy industry, this is a bad thing.
 I’m sorry for you.
 I feel a little of your pain as I’ve been buying oil stocks (ticker: USO) when it was more than twice the price it is today.

 For everyone else, low gas prices probably mean you have some extra money left over each week.
 You could use this money to support the local economy (a nice meal out perhaps), but I’m going to suggest something different and very predictable:

 Save and Invest it.

 If you have a brokerage account already set up, you can probably automate $50, $75, $100 a month into it.
-Personally, I like to use my Digit account as I can text "save $50" and be done with it.
-Plus with the way Digit works, it's probably already saving money.
-To read more how Digit works read my review.
+Personally, I like to use My Dobot account as I can text “save $50” and be done with it.
+With the way Dobot works, it’s already saving money.
+To read more how Dobot works read my review.

 It might not make sense to buy a stock with $50 as commissions can eat up a large chunk of that.
 You can set up an automatic deposit with a lot of mutual fund companies to avoid this.

 You might be thinking that $50 or $100 a month isn’t going to add up to much.
 (Quick math: that’s $600 or $1200 a year.)
 Depending on your current financial state it may not mean much.
 It’s all relative right?
 Bill Gates is certainly not going to care too much.

 However, it may mean more than you think.